98Glopes/my_collection/README.md

 The system is online in a Heroku Server, and everybody can test it, available in: http://mycollectionapi.herokuapp.com/comic_books/

+I'm building an site to consume my API, this site use HTML, CSS an JS.
+The source code is available the [my_collection_frontend repositorie](https://github.com/98Glopes/my_collection_frontend).
+The site is available to in [My Collection Github Pages](https://98glopes.github.io/my_collection_frontend/index.html).

 ## Create a new register:

 To create a new register is required to make a HTTP POST Request for the end point http://mycollectionapi.herokuapp.com/comic_books/ , the request needs a body with a JSON like right bellow: